tuason/verygoodnice.com/content/_index.md

 Kia ora, mabuhay and welcome to "very good nice".
 This is all about very good nice things in the world of us, them and others.

 May we introduce you to [Aotea/Great Barrier Island]({{< ref "aotea.md" >}}) in New Zealand?
-Or would you like to dive in to Siargao Island in the Philippines?
-Or what about picturesque Switzerland?
+Or would you like to visit [Siargao Island](https://siargao-inn.com) in the Philippines?
+Or what about a ride or hike in the picturesque Swiss Alps?
+Or maybe you are looking for some serious pow pow in Hokaido, Japan?